text-gen/text-gen.com/_notes/0- Introduction.md

 >  Join us to connect with like-minded people, share your interests, and build a community.
 >  Join us now: [https://discord.gg/BRYqetyjag](https://discord.gg/BRYqetyjag)

+> [!info] What's New
+> Check all the changes in the [releases page](https://github.com/nhaouari/obsidian-textgenerator-plugin/releases)

 > [!warning]
 > Documentation in **progress**.